-So if not Google, who else can be relied on to deliver that mythical ‘best practice’ advice.
+So if not Google, who else can be relied on to deliver that mythical best practice digital marketing advice.
 There are many resources online.
 Some of them are excellent, others are awful, but that is my opinion.
 Who am I, or anyone else, to suggest what is best practice and what is not.

 Let’s look at another example – Search Engine Optimisation.
 Now we are into the Wild West.
-Again Google, Bing and other search engine providers do provide useful information.
+Again, the search engine businesses do provide useful information.
 The problem is they are acutely aware that if they give away too much there are those who will try to game the system.

 Many will give their view of ‘best practice’ SEO, but it is only their view.
 There is no professional body to refer to and no industry standards.